Lesbian, gay, & bisexual topics

 Mid-2016: Availability of marriage licenses to same-sex couples in North America:

 Eleven years have passed since the Government of Canada legalized gay marriages.
 Initially, a tiny province, Prince Edward Island, objected.
 But when threatened with a lawsuit, they quickly found a way to conform to the law.
 Since then, same-sex couples have been routinely marrying in all ten provinces and three territories of Canada.

 One year after the U.S. Supreme Court ruling, on the U.S. mainland:

 - Some Native American jurisdictions, where tribes have powers over cultural matters like marriage, also refuse licenses to same-sex couples.

-- Clerks in 11 counties in Alabama still refuse to issue marriage licenses to all couples.
+Clerks in 11 counties in Alabama still refused to issue marriage licenses to all couples.
 They are all in the southern part of the state.

 - Clerks in one county in Alabama and Irion counties in Texas issue licenses to opposite-sex couples, but not to same-sex couples.

 In all cases, an engaged couple can simply check with their local office that issues marriage licenses.
-If the clerk won't issue them a license, then they can phone around and find an adjoining county clerk within their state who will issue them a license.
+If the clerk won't issue them a license, then they can phone around and find an adjoining county clerk within their state who will comply with the constitution.

 Originally, same-sex marriage was referred to as "gay marriage."
 This was confusing for three reasons: